vaspan98/BnB_data_analysis/README.md

 ## Platform
 Google Collab

-## Language
+## Programming Language
 Python

 ## Libraries
 Sklearn, Pandas, Numpy, Nltk, Folium

 ## Description / Goals
-Process, analyse and display information about BnBs in Athens for a 3 month period from February to April in year 2019.
+The purpose of this project is to process, analyse and display information about BnBs in Athens for a 3 month period from February to April in year 2019.

 ## Tips
 Add the `data` directory in your `gdrive/My Drive/Colab Notebooks/` path to execute correctly